SATURDAY, NOVEMBER 15TH

 THIS WEEK’S VENDORS

-All You Knead Boscobel Braised Pies Breezy Hill Orchard Campo Amado Coyote Kitchen Dan Madura Farm Dashing Star Farm DiRiso Risotto Balls Edgwick Farm Eggbert’s Free Range Exalted Academy Great Joy Farm HIBINO La Talaye Laurel & Ash McGrath Cheese Mozzarella 4U OM Champagne Tea Pura Vida Rogowski Farm Signal Fire Titusville Farm Tony’s Pickles White Pine Community Farm & Special Guest: Community Cookbooks
+All You Knead Agape Premium Boscobel Braised Pies Breezy Hill Orchard Campo Amado Dan Madura Farm Dashing Star Farm DiRiso Risotto Balls Edgwick Farm Eggbert’s Free Range Great Joy Farm La Talaye Laurel & Ash McGrath Cheese Co.
+Mozzarella 4U OM Champagne Tea Pura Vida Fisheries Rogowski Farm Signal Fire Bread Six Dutchess Titusville Farm Tony’s Pickles White Pine Community Farm & Special Guests: Cold Spring A-Glow!
+Philipstown Food Scraps

 Vendor spotlight